DinoChiesa/ApiLoadGen/README.md

 Read more at https://github.com/promises-aplus/promises-spec

 In loadgen, a sequence of requests is really a sequence of HTTP calls, and some housekeeping (extractions, forced delays), around those calls.
 In this implementation, each of those requests is a promise, which runs asynchronously.
-Thus, a sequence runs as a chain of linked promises.
+A sequence therefore results in a chain of linked promises.

 Each promise receives a "context", which it uses to run its request.
 Within the context are things like: the job definition (which